 [February 5, 1987; February 9, 1989; August 9.
-1990]
+1990; June 9, 2022]

 - 17.5 District Programs Information and Education Program.
-The Information and Education Program is an authorized program of the District.
-The District conducts a number of outreach support activities as part of its Information and Education Program.
-This outreach is done to provides the public with accurate information on Papio NRD projects and programs previously outlined and to develops an increased awareness and concern for natural resources conservation and management.
-Major support activities include: - A. Program Brochures: Informative brochures on the following have been published and will be updated and distributed as necessary: Papillion Creek Watershed Flood Control Efforts, Ceonservation Eeducation, Back to the River Project, Conservation Cost Sharing Programs,

-Chalco Hills, NRD Overview, Flood Prevention and Flood Plain Management, Papio Trails, the Chalco Hills Nature Trail Guide, and the Chalco Hills Arboretum Guide.
-Recreation Area have been published and will be updated and distributed as necessary.
+The District conducts a number of outreach activities as part of its Information and Education Program.
+This outreach provides the public with accurate information on Papio NRD projects and programs and develops an increased awareness and concern for natural resources conservation and management.
+Major activities include: - A. Program Brochures: Various iInformative brochures regarding Chalco Hills Recreation Area and District projects are on the following have been published and will be updated, published, and distributed as necessary.: Papillion Creek Watershed Flood Control Efforts, Conservation Education, Conservation Cost Sharing Programs, Chalco Hills, NRD Overview, Papio Trails, the Chalco Hills Nature Trail Guide, and the Chalco Hills Arboretum Guide. - B. Education Programs: The District is currently worksing with local teachers, environmental education specialists, and school administrators to provide in-classroom programming at schools throughout the District, as well as outdoor education curricula and field trips at the Chalco Hills Recreation Area.
+Approximately 75,000 children visit Chalco Hills or take advantage of other Papio NRD-sponsored education programs each year.

-B. Newsletters:

-- 1. Publication of the SPECTRUM newsletter continues to be one of the District's main lines of communication.
-Over 8,000 copies are distributed through mailings. - 2.
-The District also publishes the Conservnews as needed in cooperation with the NRCS for all landowners in the District.
-Approximately 7,000 households receive the newsletter which highlights programs available for farmers. - 3.
-Cultivation Newsletter is published and sent to teachers within the District in the Fall.
-This newsletter highlights the Education programs of the District.

-BC.
-Education Programs:

-The District is currently working with local teachers, environmental education specialists, and school administrators, to provide in-classroom programming at schools throughout the District, as well as outdoor education curricula and field trips at the Chalco Hills Recreation Area. environmental education specialists, and community leaders on outdoor education curricula; (including but not limited to in school programming, outdoor learning areas, and field trips).
-Development of these educational programs has greatly enhanced the NRD's ability to reach people with the conservation message.
-Approximately 7550,000 children visit Chalco Hills or take advantage of other Papio NRD-sponsored education programs each year.
 The District operates summer day camps for children ages four to fourteen years-old.
 These camps are planned and operated by the Papio NRD education staff.
-The District is also a major supporter of people participate in one of numerous NRD sponsored education activities annually.

-The District is involved with several education programs and Community Events, including Water Works for fifth grade students in Douglas and Sarpy Counties, Conservation Field Days at Summit Lake, Aquafest for students in Dakota and Thurston Counties, and the Nebraska Envirothon, an environmental competition for high school students.
-Community Events include Earth Day Omaha, and the "World O!
-Water" celebrations Festival.
-The District runs summer day camps for youth ages four to fourteen serves on the planning committee of numerous youth education programs, including Water Works for students in Douglas and Sarpy Counties, Conservation Field Days at Summit Lake, and the Nebraska Envirothon, an environmental competition for high school students.

-The Metro Omaha Resources for Exploring Nature (M.O.R.E Nature) is an outreach program was founded by the District and the District uses this outreach program to educate families in the Omaha metro area on the importance of outdoor recreation.

-CD.
-Teacher/School Grants-Scholarships: \$200.00 sScholarships for \$200 are awarded annually to area teachers who wish to continue their education in conservation-related subjects.
-The District also provides grants to develop outdoor classrooms at schools in the District.
+The District is also a major supporter of Earth Day Omaha and "World O!
+Water" celebrations.
+The District serves on the planning committee of numerous youth education programs, including Water Works for students in Douglas and Sarpy Counties, Conservation Field Days at Summit Lake and Danish Alps;, and the Nebraska Envirothon, an environmental competition for high school students.
+The education team assists with other events including Outdoor Discovery Program, N.A.R.D.
+ACE Camp, Know Your Well, Chalco Summer Series, and disseminates 8,000 tree seedlings each year to schools in celebration of Arbor Day. - The Metro Omaha Resources for Exploring Nature (M.O.R.E Nature) is an outreach program founded by the District to educate families in the Omaha metro area on the importance of outdoor recreation. - C. Teacher/School Grants: Scholarships for \$500200 are awarded annually to area teachers who wish to continue their education in conservation-related subjects.
+The District also provides up to \$1,000 grants to develop outdoor classrooms and other projects at schools in the District.

-- E. D. Speakers Bureau: In response to requests from teachers and various civic groups, Papio NRD staff conduct approximately 25 presentations annually are made concerning natural resource management.
-Twenty-five to thirty presentations are made annually. - F. E. MediaNews Relationseases: Information is provided to the public by, through the local media, by the District's media relations program.
-Coverage is secured in local and area newspapers, radio stations, and television stations, and their accompanying digital platforms (websites, social media, etc.) and Public Service Announcements.
-During the past year, articles appeared in the Omaha World-Herald and in local weekly papers.
-Also, contacts to radio and television stations resulted in coverage through those media. - F. Internet Webs Site: Information about Papio NRD programs, projects, and events are also provided through the The District's launched its Internet Wweb Ssite at (www.papionrd.org.) in 1998.
-The site is designed to give visitors an overview of the NRD and an opportunity to electronically contact the NRD with questions and comments. - G. Social Media Outdoor Classroom Grants: The Papio NRD has an active social medial presence on Facebook, Twitter, Instagram and YouTube in which District information is distributed. \$1000.00 grants are awarded annually to District schools to develop, implement, and improve outdoor learning environments. - H. Interpretive Signage: Signage that highlights the District's mission is used at recreation sites managed by the Papio NRD including Chalco Hills Recreation Area, Prairie View Recreation Area, Elkhorn Crossing Recreation Area, Graske Crossing Access Site, West Maple Road Access Site, and Platte River Landing.
+- D. Speakers Bureau: In response to numerous requests annually from various civic groups, Papio NRD staff conduct approximately 25 presentations annually concerning regarding resource management, flood mitigation, recreation, and other topics. - E. Media Relations: The District Information is providesd information to the public through by the local media relations outreachprogram.
+Coverage is secured in local and area newspapers, radio stations, and television stations, and their accompanying digital platforms (websites, social media, etc.) - F. Website: Information about Papio NRD programs, projects, and events are also provided through on the District's website at www.papionrd.org. - G. Social Media: In addition to the website, the public can find information about tThe Papio NRD programs, projects, and events via has an active social medial platformspresence on Facebook, Twitter, Instagram and YouTube. in which District information is distributed. - H. Interpretive Signage: Signage that highlights the District's mission is used at recreation sites managed by the Papio NRD including Chalco Hills Recreation Area, Prairie View Recreation Area, Elkhorn Crossing Recreation Area, Graske Crossing Access Site, West Maple Road Access Site, and Platte River Landing.
 Signs detailing the NRD's funding of individual wildlife habitat sites have been developed and will be posted at appropriate locations.